-Direct facilitation by shrubs was also detected at both scales because shrubs were used significantly more than all remaining mesohabitat and microhabitat categories.
-Shrubs buffer the extremes of environmental conditions such as temperature, wind, and solar radiation creating a moderate microclimate under their canopy (Kerr et al. 2004, Pugnaire 2010).
+Direct facilitation by shrubs was also detected at both scales because shrubs were used significantly more than all remaining mesohabitat and microhabitat categories except burrows.
+Shrubs buffer the extremes of environmental conditions such as temperature, wind, and solar radiation, creating a moderate microclimate under their canopy (Kerr et al. 2004, Pugnaire 2010).
 Shelter against temperature changes is particularly important for poikilotherms such as reptiles, which must maintain body temperature through behavior (Huey 1974, Díaz and Cabezas-Díaz 2004, Kerr et al. 2004).
-The refuge against predators shrubs provide, including visual concealment from predators and physical protection, is also important (Fields et al. 1999, Anderson et al. 2010, Filazzola et al. 2017).
+Visual concealment from predators and physical protection, is also important (Fields et al. 1999, Anderson et al. 2010, Filazzola et al. 2017).
 Overall, lizards were located over 75% of their time near a shrub or burrow.
-These patterns demonstrate the importance of having some form of shelter and/or refuge accessible for lizards (Huey 1974, Díaz and Cabezas-Díaz 2004, Anderson et al. 2010) [OK THIS IS KINDA GOOD TOO BUT SAY L. The advantage of having a quick escape from predators and easy access to shade may cause lizards to concentrate in areas where cover is available, whether this is in the form of burrows alone or in combination with shrubs as with this study site [NO DON'T CITE GERMANO HERE HE DOESN'T SAY THAT] (Germano et al. 2016).
-In addition to directly facilitating lizards, shrubs facilitate many animal species including kangaroo rats and other burrowing mammals (Hansen et al. 1994, Fields et al. 1999, Prugh et al. 2011).
-An increased number of burrows is often found under shrubs compared to open habitat (Filazzola et al. 2017).
-Lizards have been associated with animals whose burrows they utilize, such as kangaroo rats, so the benefits shrubs provided to burrowing mammals likely extends to lizards (Fields et al. 1994, Grillet et al. 2010, Prugh et al. 2011).
-Because of this, indirect facilitation of lizard by shrubs through the intermediate species of kangaroo rats and other burrowing mammals is likely.
-These findings suggest that shrubs are foundation species for animals in deserts both because of direct benefits they provided, as well as the influences shrubs have on the microhabitat through their effects on annual plants and other animal species (Filazzola et al. 2014, Lortie et al. 2015).
+These patterns suggest the importance to lizards of having some form of shelter and/or refuge within close proximity (Huey 1974, Díaz and Cabezas-Díaz 2004, Anderson et al. 2010).
+The advantage of having a quick escape from predators and easy access to shade may cause lizards to concentrate in areas where cover is available, whether this is in the form of burrows alone or in combination with shrubs as with this study site.

+In summary, our findings suggest that shrubs are foundation species for animals in deserts both because of direct benefits they provide, as well as the influence shrubs have may on the microhabitat through their effects on burrowing mammals (Filazzola et al. 2014, Lortie et al. 2015).